Sharp fall in industry output raises recession fears

 A growing number of economists reckon the economy will contract for at least one quarter, either at the end of this year or early in 2012, and the OECD has gone so far as to predict a mild recession.

-As a result, most analysts reckon the Bank will inject more stimulus to boost growth when its current programme of 75 billion pounds of asset purchases is complete in February.
+As a result, most analysts reckon the BoE will inject more stimulus to boost growth when its current programme of 75 billion pounds of asset purchases is complete in February.

-The ONS said the decline in industrial output reflected a sharp drop in energy production due to the warmest October weather in 5 years, as well as a broad-based fall in manufacturing, that has been going on for several months.
+The ONS said the decline in industrial output reflected a sharp drop in energy production due to the warmest October weather in 5 years, as well as a broad-based fall in manufacturing, that has been in place for several months.

 Wednesday's figures came after a survey of manufacturing purchasing managers last week showed activity in the sector fell at its fastest pace in two years in November, after a similarly weak performance in October.

-MPs had been hoping that manufacturing exports would help to drive a strong recovery, filling the gap left by deep public spending cuts and soft domestic demand.
+Politicians had been hoping that manufacturing exports would help drive a strong recovery, filling the gap left by deep public spending cuts and soft domestic demand.
 But the financial turmoil in the euro zone, Britain's biggest trading partner, has dented these aspirations.

-Chancellor Osborne said the euro zone debt crisis posed a big downside risk to Britain's latest lower economic growth forecasts.

-The independent Office for Budget Responsibility slashed its growth forecasts, which Osborne uses to calibrate his budget deficit reduction plan, to 0.7 percent for 2012 from a March estimate of 2.5 percent.

 Some economists said it would be wrong to blame the euro zone crisis for all of Britain's woes, noting data on Tuesday showed German industrial orders surged at their fastest pace since March 2010.